Murdock135/my_obsidian_vault/100_start/README.md

 I recommend the following optional tags:
 1. \#update
 2. \#fix
+**Where I keep logs and meeting notes:** I write my logs and meeting notes under the `400_projects/projectname/logs` `400_projects/projectname/meeting_notes` and then sync these folders with a folders I keep in my project-specific directory that's not in this vault.
 ## 2.6 Component 3: Papers
 **TLDR**: Simply tag as 'urgent', 'optional' and/or 'interesting'.
 Review all your papers once a month.
 At different times, different papers take precedence in terms of importance.
 Sometimes you think a paper is important to read from beginning to end but they're not.
 Furthermore, just because you've already read a paper doesn't mean you don't have to read it again.
 Here are a few approaches to schedule paper-reading.